-ConclusionWe note that our specific metrics of risk are intended as examples, used to demonstrate the importance of considering governance, land use and climate change in combination.
-Our framework is flexible, allowing conservation agencies looking to set priorities from the global to local scale to incorporate different metrics.
-It is also important to note that [2 SENTENCES ON WHAT PREVIOUS ANALYSES HAVE DONE?
-SOME HAVE CONSIDERED EACH OF THESE THINGS SEPARATELY, NONE HAVE CONSIDERED ALLTOGETHER?]
+Conclusion

+Our framework is flexible, allowing conservation agencies looking to set priorities from the global to local scale and incorporate different metrics, examining the influence of each metric according to its assumed relative importance.
+Previous work has incorporated risk factors analogous to those we used, including governance [citations from above], climate change [citations from above] and land-use change [citations], though the combined effects of these factors on conservation priorities has not to our knowledge been explored.
 Our results show that protected area expansion decisions can be profoundly influenced by all three factors.
-Where data are on these or other factors that may affect the effectiveness of biodiversity protection are available and reasonably reliable, we argue that they should therefore be used together to support decisions for resilient protected area networks.
-Our framework and methods can allow management agencies to do so, and also to explore the influence of individual parameters on decisions.
+Where data are on these or other factors that may alter the effectiveness of biodiversity protection are available and reasonably reliable, we argue that they should be used together to support decisions for resilient protected area networks.
+Our framework and methods can allow management agencies to do so, and also explore the influence of individual parameters on decisions.

-Our example of protecting 30% of the ranges for threatened species globally suggests that accounting for anthropogenic pressures and uncertainties can greatly influence conservation decisions, especially in areas where specific pressures predominate.
+Our example of protecting 30% of the ranges for threatened species globally suggests that accounting for anthropogenic risk factors can greatly influence conservation decisions, especially in areas where specific factors predominate.
 We argue that this leads to more resilient and effective conservation plans into the future to help safeguard our planet’s biodiversity in the face of the current extinction and climate crises.

-Range of goals for protected areas, in some cases it may be more beneficial to protect riskier areas than safer areas29.

 Main references

 1. Brondizio, E. S., Settele, J., Díaz, S. & Ngo, H. T. Global assessment report on biodiversity and ecosystem services of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services.
 IPBES Secretariat (2019).